-Highly conductive foams based on copper or aluminum can be used as heat exchangers [6].
-In this case open-cell structures are needed such as those described in Sections 2.3 and 2.4.
+Highly conductive foams based on copper or aluminium can be used as heat exchangers (see, e.g., Ref.[6]).
+In this case open cell structures are needed such as the ones described in Sec.
+2.3 and 2.4.
 Heat can be removed from or added to gases or liquids by letting them flow through the foam and cooling or heating the foam at the same time.
-Owing to the open porosity, pressure drops can be minimized (see Fig. 7.2-2).
-An example of such an application is a compact heat sink for cooling, for example, in microelectronic devices with a high power dissipation density such as computer chips or power electronic components.
-Nowadays, fin-pin arrays are the standard solution in such cases.
-Metal foams or ordered cellular metals of the type shown Fig. 7.2-3 can perform better if they are selected so that thermal conductivity is kept as high as possible with their flow resistance maintained low.
+Owing to the open porosity, pressure drops can be minimised (see Figure 2).
+An example of such applications are compact heat sinks for cooling, e.g. of microelectronic devices with a high power dissipation density such as computer chips or power electronics.
+Nowadays fin-pin arrays are the standard solution in such cases.
+Metal foams or ordered cellular metals of the type shown Figure 3 can perform better if they are selected in a way that thermal conductivity is kept as high as possible with their flow resistance maintained low.
 These two requirements are contradictory.
-Therefore, an optimization problem has to be solved [7,9,10].
+Therefore, an optimisation problem has to be solved.
+[7][9][10].
 The variables are the dimensions of the individual struts and their spacing in the example given.
 A denser arrangement of metal naturally gives rise to a better heat conduction but also increases pressure drop.
-The optimum determined is represented by a certain area in the plane of the diagram spanned by the heat dissipation and the pressure drop, both expressed as dimensionless quantities, in Fig. 7.2-3.
+The optimum determined is represented by a certain area in the plane of the diagramme spanned by the heat dissipation and the pressure drop, both expressed as dimensionless quantities in Figure 3.

-Another application field for open-cellular materials is transpiration cooling.
-The high surface area, low flow resistivity, and good thermal conductivity of some of the materials used make them promising candidates for such purposes.
+Another application field for open cellular materials is transpiration cooling.
+The high surface area, low flow resistivity and good thermal conductivity of some of the materials used make them promising candidates for such purposes.